-You expressly acknowledge and consent to auditing and monitoring by Google of all Your networks, applications, facilities, and workstreams used to perform Services, including all communication methods that You and Your Third Party Providers use to contact individual users in performing Services, including in-person, telephones, computers, electronic devices, and any other information technology.
-Google's auditing and monitoring may include random on-site inspections of Your facilities, equipment, networks, or applications used to perform Services, and placing quality control calls to confirm Your compliance with the Agreement.
+You expressly acknowledge and consent to auditing and monitoring by Google of all Your networks, applications, facilities, and workstreams used to perform Services, including all communication methods that You (including, for clarity, Your Third Party Providers) use to contact individual users in performing Services, including in-person, telephones, computers, electronic devices, and any other methods.
+Google's auditing and monitoring may include random on-site inspections of Your facilities, equipment, networks, or applications used to perform Services, and using quality control communications (including calls or messages) to confirm Your compliance with the Agreement.